Steven Mana‘oakamai Johnson

 Assistant Professor, Natural Resources and the Environment

-Dr. Steven Mana‘oakamai Johnson (he/him/‘oia) is a Kanaka Maoli (Native Hawaiian) scientist, born and raised on the island of Saipan, located in Micronesia.
-His research questions are informed by his heritage and upbringing, focusing on the impacts of climate change on coastal communities, primarily in the Pacific Islands.
+Dr. Steven Mana‘oakamai Johnson (he/him/‘oia) is a Kanaka Maoli (Native Hawaiian) human-environment geographer, born and raised on the island of Saipan, located in Micronesia.
+His research questions are informed by his heritage and upbringing, focusing on the impacts that conservation and conservation have on coastal communities, primarily in the Pacific Islands.
 He uses social, environmental, and climate data to develop equitable and cooperative solutions for coastal communities.
 This work is a direct practice of his kuleana (responsibility) to use his knowledge and skills to improve the social and environmental spaces he is a part of.

 Education